 Short-Term Suspension Procedures under M.G.L. ch.
-71, § 37H3⁄4 short-term suspension in school.
-Any student facing a potential short- term suspension is entitled to a hearing with the Principal or his/her designee with the following process:
+71, § 37H3/4

 A Short-Term Suspension is the removal of a student from the school premises and regular classroom activities for ten (10) consecutive school days or less.
-The principal, or his/her designee, may, in his or her discretion, allow a student to serve a
+The principal, or the principal's designee, may, in their discretion, allow a student to serve a short-term suspension in school.
+Any student facing a potential short-term suspension is entitled to a hearing with the Principal or designee with the following process: